Neural Networks

 GNN Poisoning Attack

-Graph poisoning attacks manipulate the network structure itself to influence your AI's decisions.
-Attackers can add fake nodes, create false edges, or modify existing relationships to bias your model's output.
+Graph poisoning attacks manipulate the network structure to influence your AI's decisions.
+Attackers add fake nodes.
+They create false edges.
+They modify existing relationships to bias your model's output, exploiting the very feature that makes GNNs powerful—their reliance on network structure.

 Case Study: How Criminals Game Financial AI Systems

 Scenario: Your bank uses a GNN to assess customer risk based on transaction network patterns.
-A high-risk individual wants to appear low-risk to avoid fraud detection.
+A high-risk individual wants to appear low-risk.
+They need to avoid fraud detection.

 The Attack Strategy: